 To understand the fundamentals of marketing, it is important to understand two different approaches used when a company chooses to introduce a new product.
 Here we see traditional and integrated marketing.

 There are typically 5 different departments directly involved with the product during creation and launch: Development, Engineering, Production, Marketing, and Distribution.

 If a company opts to use a traditional approach, all of these departments work as separate entities.
 For example, development will draw up a product and then pass it along to engineering to create it.
 Engineering will then pass it along to production mass produce it.
 They will afterwards pass it to marketing, who will eventually move the product to distribution for a product launch.

 Clearly, integrated marketing is the better approach.
 While it may take longer to launch a product, the likelihood of success is greater.
-The traditional approach leaves much room for interdepartmental conflicting interest and is therefore regarded as an outdated approach in marketing.
-It all too often ignores the consumers needs.
+The traditional approach leaves much room for interdepartmental conflicting interests and is therefore regarded as an outdated approach in marketing.
+It all too often ignores the consumer's needs.
 The integrated marketing approach helps a business work collectively as one unit.

 Perceived Value and Satisfaction

 A customer's perceived value is equal to the benefits derived divided by the costs.